Taaqif/dotfiles/README.md

-# 🛠️ Tye's Personal Dotfiles
+<h1 align="center">🛠️ Tye's Personal Dotfiles</h1>
 Here lies my dotfiles.
 These are special files that add custom configuration to my computer and terminal.

-They are critical to my day to day activities.
+They are critical to my day to day activities and help carry out my work efficiently.

 ## ⚙️ Software
 - Terminal